contactopensource/contactopensource/doc/concepts/place.md

 Attributes:

-* name ~ text ~ example: "Grand Central in New York City"
+* name: text -- example: "Grand Central in New York City"